MohamedRamzy/HappyMoments/README.md

 Happy Moments
 =============

-Happy Moments is a self Android app to store our lovely moments with my fiance, it is developed after studying the Udacity course [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).
+Happy Moments is a self-made Android app to store our lovely moments, it was developed after studying the Udacity course [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).